Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com.

 Please contact Marsh Sport to report the incident as soon as possible Tel: 0345 872 5060 Email: marshsport@marsh.com

-For Instructors, Coaches & Leaders who meet the Snowsport Cymru Wales licencing criteria, you are covered for the following:
+For Instructors, Coaches & Leaders who meet the Snowsport Cymru Wales licensing criteria, you are covered for the following:

 Activities recognised and therefore covered via your insurance are: